Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

 \right)\) to the kernel of the matrix \(d_{i,j}\) defining the linear system (\ref{eq:LinSysQ}).

 This procedure for finite-size Bethe equations was described here for odd \(N\) and for states having real Bethe roots in the asymptotic limit.
-The subtlety which arises when \(N\) is even, or for the states having, in the asymptotic limit, complex-conjugated complexes of Bethe roots, is that the zeroes of the determinant do not lie on the real axis but approximately on \(\mathbb{R}\pm i/2\).
-The above procedure can in principle be applied anyway, but its interpretation is less clear because the regularity condition is imposed at the very boundary of the analyticity strip.
+The subtlety which arises when \(N\) is even, or for the states having, in the asymptotic limit, complexes of complex-conjugated Bethe roots, is that the zeroes of the determinant do not lie on the real axis but approximately on \(\mathbb{R}\pm i/2\).
+The above procedure can in principle be applied anyway, but its interpretation is left to clarify because the regularity condition is imposed at the very boundary of the analyticity strip.